 My passion is helping non profits realise a transformative vision of what they could be in the digital and AI age.

-Over 15 years as a senior digital leader, I have worked with non-profit organisations as diverse as Médicins Sans Frontières, UNISON and the Overseas Development Institute (ODI) to understand their goals; explore the possibilities digital offers for achieving these goals; and map and deliver the changes they needed to succeed.
+Over 15 years as a senior digital leader, I have worked with non-profit organisations to understand their goals; explore the possibilities digital offers for achieving these goals; and map and deliver the changes they needed to succeed.

-Since 2021 I've been working as a non-profit digital strategy consultant, alongside studying for an Executive MBA at ESADE Business School in Barcelona.
-Through this role, I've undertaken digital strategy projects at national and international non-profits – including Oxfam Intermon, the International Science Council, MSF International, Relate and Family For Every Child.
+In addition, since 2021 I've been working as a non-profit digital strategy consultant, alongside studying for an Executive MBA at ESADE Business School in Barcelona.
+Through this role, I've undertaken strategy projects at national and international non-profits – including Oxfam Intermon, the International Science Council, Greenpeace Spain, Relate, Concern Worldwide (UK) and Family For Every Child.
 In each organisation, I’ve worked with senior leaders to help them develop and start realising an ambitious digital vision.
-The consultancies have covered innovation, income generation, product development, audience development and changing organisational skills and mindsets.
+The consultancies have covered income generation, product development, audience development and changing organisational skills and mindsets.

 Previously, my work building a digital team at UNISON led to it being listed in the Digital Leaders 100 list in the UK, while at ODI my digital strategy was awarded Digital Strategy of the Year at the European Digital Communications Awards.

 Finally, since the release of ChatGPT in November 2022, I have focused much of my time on understanding how generative AI can best be used to help a charity (or charities) have the greatest impact, and also what changes might be needed to processes, culture, skills, strategy and structure to do so.
 I have run hands-on training sessions with a number of clients, including MSF and the International Science Council, on using ChatGPT and I am reading, experimenting, thinking and publishing articles on its applications for non-profits.